D33key/useLocalStorage-ts/README.md

 - key: A string representing the key in local storage.
 - initialValue: The initial value to use if there is no value in local storage.
 - Returns: An object containing:
-  - The current value from local storage (or the initial value).
+  - The current value from local storage (or the initial value),
-  - A function to update the value in local storage.
+  - A function to update the value in local storage,
-	- A function to remove the key from local storage.
+	- A function to remove the key from local storage,
 	- A function to clear ALL local storage keys.

 ### setValueForLocalStorage